Drey-data/FAO-Agricultural-Production-Data-Quality-Analysis/README.md

 2. **02_data_quality_checks.sql**
    Creates a row-level data quality view (`FAO_DataQuality_RowLevel`) with flags for missing values, zero values, and numeric validation.
    This logic reflects the final, production-ready SQL used in the Power BI dashboard.
+3. **03_continent_mapping.sql**
+   Enriches the dataset by mapping countries to continents for regional analysis and aggregation.

 ## Repository Structure
 The repository is organized to clearly separate raw data, SQL logic, analysis outputs, and presentation materials.